ddwalk77/FDIP/README.md

 on July 27, 2016, and is updated annually.
 It includes all incidents overseen by fire companies including fire, medical and non-fire emergencies.
 It contains twenty-four columns and 4.16 million rows.
-The data is available for download and is 1.02GB as a .csv however it is available through an API endpoint.
+The data is available for download and is 1.02GB as a .csv however it is also available through an API endpoint.
 Initially data to be used from this dataset was noted as the incident type, actions taken, the highest level of care provided, property use, the incident date, borough, and zip code.
 The incident date needs further extraction to separate year, month and